 Gender Pay Gap Report

-This report relates to the period ending 5th April 2020, and the below data summarises our position at that time:
+This report relates to the period ending 5th April 2021.

 Pay quartiles by gender

 This table shows our workforce divided into four equal-sized groups based on hourly pay rate.
 Band A includes the lowest-paid 25% of employees (the lower quartile) and band D covers the highest-paid 25% (the upper quartile).